pharpend/louse/README.md

 ```

 For a tutorial, you can see the [TUTORIAL.md file](TUTORIAL.md), or run `decamp
-tutorial`.
+--tutorial`.
 For a brief listing of the available commands, you can run `decamp
 --help`.

 ## Inspiration